Information technology tools and resources at the UW

 Design of the UW Wi-Fi Network

 The UW Information Technology organization has been charged by the University Administration with overall responsibility for proper deployment and management of a fully monitored Wi-Fi network service, including infrastructure elements and radio frequency (RF) spectrum use.
-Wi-Fi infrastructure deployed by UW Information Technology is designed to operate harmoniously with our existing, managed wired networks and with negligible impact to wired network performance and resources.
-The Wi-Fi network managed by UW Information Technology is also designed to enhance seamless roaming between access points within and between many buildings and outdoor areas.
+Wi-Fi infrastructure deployed by UW Information Technology (UW-IT) is designed to operate harmoniously with our existing networks.
+The Wi-Fi network also designed to enhance seamless roaming between access points within and between many buildings and outdoor areas.

-To promote efficient and secure Wi-Fi network access, UW Information Technology maintains strict standards for the deployment of Wi-Fi devices at the University of Washington.
+To promote efficient and secure Wi-Fi network access, UW-IT maintains strict standards for the deployment of Wi-Fi devices at the University of Washington.
 These standards and their related restrictions are outlined in further detail below.

 Wi-Fi IP Address Policy